Engineered wood flooring ideal for flexible and stylish interiors

-"It looks and feels like a solid wood floor, but it's cheaper, more robust because of its construction, can be laid over under floor heating (unlike sold wood) and is easier to maintain," says Will Woolley, the company's internet marketing spokesman.
+"It looks and feels like a solid wood floor, but it's cheaper, more robust because of its construction, can be laid over under floor heating (unlike solid wood) and is easier to maintain," says Will Woolley, the company's internet marketing spokesman.

 "Engineered wood floors are also more sustainable than real wood.
 They need fewer raw materials, resulting in less waste and fewer trees being cut down.